insora Research Summary: Adaptive AI Assistant for SME Productivity

 SMEs represent over 99% of European firms and contribute a majority share of private-sector employment and value-added.
 Despite their central role, SMEs exhibit persistent productivity gaps compared to larger enterprises and US peers.
 Interviews and surveys with European SME stakeholders highlight administrative burden, fragmented tools, and the rising complexity of knowledge work as structural obstacles to productivity.

 External context (indicative): Knowledge workers commonly lose time to information search, duplication, and coordination overhead.
-Studies have estimated ~19% of time spent searching for information, multi‑hour weekly losses to duplication and waiting, “work about work” occupying a substantial share of time, and significant interruption costs.
-See References.
+Studies have estimated approximately 19% of time spent searching for information, multi-hour weekly losses to duplication and waiting, "work about work" occupying a substantial share of time, and significant interruption costs.

 2. System overview and philosophy